gelcreative/gatsby-starter-netlify-cms-rr/src/pages/services/index.md

 ---
 templateKey: services-page
 title: Services
+intro: >-
-intro: "A sound financial plan is crucial to living the life you want, on your terms.
-Whether it’s for your business or your personal finances, together we can build the road map to success.
-And we’ll stay with you every step of the way.
-Through comprehensive analysis, in-depth market research and the support of a team of highly-qualified tax and product specialists, we can create a customized financial strategy that considers your immediate needs and your long-term goals and dreams.\n\nOur financial planning services include:\n\n* Personal life and health insurance\n* Business insurance\n* Retirement & estate planning\n* Group health benefits\n* Group retirement savings plans\n* Financial literacy education seminars\n\nWe follow a proven process\_which includes understanding clients’ goals and current financial position, reviewing their sources of income and savings, developing a confidential, customized retirement investment plan and reviewing and monitoring the plan on an on-going basis."
+  A sound financial plan is crucial to living the life you want, on your terms.
+  Whether it’s for your personal finances or your business, together we can build the road map to success and we’ll stay with you every step of the way.

+  Through comprehensive analysis, in-depth market research and the support of a team of highly-qualified tax and product specialists, we create a customized financial strategy that considers your immediate needs and your long-term goals and dreams.

+  For individuals and families, we offer:

+  * Personal Life & Health Insurance

+  * Critical Illness & Disability Insurance

+  * Savings & Investments

+  * Retirement & Estate Planning

+  For business owners, we understand that having the right people working for you is crucial to the success of your business.
+We can help you design a compensation package that will attract and retain top talent through services such as:

+  * Business & Key Person Insurance

+  * Group Health Benefits

+  * Group Retirement Savings Plans

+  * Financial Literacy education Seminars

+  We follow a proven process which includes understanding your goals and current financial position, reviewing the sources of income and savings, developing a confidential, customized retirement investment plan and reviewing and monitoring the plan on an on-going basis.
 ---
 <table class="retirerite-services-table">
   <thead>